edgedock/dcmartin/yolo2msghub/README.md

-# `yolo2msghub` - Send entity recognition counts to Kafka
+# `yolo2msghub` - recognize entities and send to Kafka

 Send YOLO classified image entity counts to Kafka; updates as often as underlying services provide.
 This container may be run locally using Docker, pushed to a Docker registry, and published to any [_Open Horizon_][open-horizon] exchange.